SkyFire/sandshroud/Trunk/extras/mMaps/README.txt

 Crow:
-Its a basic map extractor, except it extracts 1 map at a time.
+Its a basic map extractor.

 Needed in directory:
-Maps
+Grid Maps(Run adgrid.exe inside your wow directory) Vmaps
-Vmaps
+A mmaps folder.

-Please note this doesn't completely work yet, and you have to compile shared of either debug or release of 32 bit first.
+Please note that it works, but only with the above things.
+It takes a long time to make mmaps.